TilakChad/TilakChad.github.io/index.md

 Its good that we can now draw line with constant width with their endpoints perpendicular to their axis.
 The quest of drawing perfect line isn't over yet.

-We can draw `good` single lines, but while drawing as line strips, we can see the broken artifacts :
+We can draw good looking single lines, but while drawing as line strips, we can see the broken artifacts :

 With OpenGL's default line drawing, the graph of $$ sin(x) $$ roughly looks :
 <p align="left">